Home / ISO 27001 Templates / ISO 27001 Acceptable Use Policy Beginner’s Guide

 The ISO 27001 requirement for acceptable use is covered in ISO 27001:2022 Annex A Control 5.10 Acceptable Use of Information and Other Associated Asset.

-The purpose of the Acceptable Use Policy
+What is the purpose of the ISO 27001 Acceptable Use Policy?

 The purpose of this policy is to make employees and external party users aware of the rules for the acceptable use of assets associated with information and information processing.
 Guiding principles, individually responsibility, intellectual property, use of personal equipment, internet and email usage, instant messaging, social media, working offsite and mobile storage devices as well as monitoring and filtering and reporting are covered in this policy.